 Our tapir area boasts a lot of water (mountain tapirs love water).
-Aquatic features include a large waterfall, a series of small pools, and a large pool for them to fully submerge in.
-The exhibit also has lush green landscaping and lots of rocky and flat spaces for the tapirs to explore.
+Aquatic features include a waterfall, a series of small pools, and a pool where they can fully submerge.
+The exhibit also has lots of rocky and flat spaces for the tapirs to explore.

 Mountain tapirs are the most critically endangered species of tapir.
 Experts estimate there are fewer than 2,000 remaining in in the Andes Mountains in Colombia, Ecuador and Peru, where they’re found in the wild.
 They are rare in zoos, too.
 Only two zoos in the United States have mountain tapirs – Los Angeles Zoo and Cheyenne Mountain Zoo.
 There are only seven tapirs between the two zoos.